 In what is coming to be my “close to homer series” I hopped over to Albany, Oregon to re-visit Calapooia Brewing, a brewery I first enjoyed when I moved here in 2017.
-Brewing under that name since 2006, and even longer as the Oregon Trader Brewing Company, they have slowly grown from a local watering hole to a brewery who cans and sells there beers locally.
+Brewing under that name since 2006, and even longer as the Oregon Trader Brewing Company, they have slowly grown from a local watering hole to a brewery who cans and sells their beers locally.
 So sit back, grab a beer, and let my review of Albany’s oldest craft brewery flow through your mind.

 - Beer – The tap list is a nice mix of seasonal and year-round beers, some of which have been on tap and relatively unchanged for over ten years.
 A few IPAs, a few light and dark beers, a farmhouse, and one nitro option round out a decent, if not exciting, tap list.
 The beers are solid and quite drinkable (the nitro scotch ale was oh so smooth), and they display a decent amount of creativity throughout the tap list.
 Score: 3/5